Coherent-Partners/spark-python-sdk/README.md

 [![PyPI version][version-img]][version-url]

-The Coherent Spark Python SDK (currently in **Beta**) is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs.
+The Coherent Spark Python SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs.

 👋 **Just a heads-up:**